mahmoudshaker123/The-Python-Programmer/README.md

-# Udemy - Complete Python Programming Course
+# Udemy - The Python Programmer

-This repository contains exercises and tests for the Udemy course [Complete Python Programming]() designed by Shehab Abdel-Salam.
+This repository contains exercises and tests for the Udemy course [The Python Programmer]() designed and maintained by Shehab Abdel-Salam.

 The course is divided into chapters, each containing exercises and tests.
 The exercises are designed to help students practice Python programming concepts, while the tests are used to verify the correctness of their solutions.

 ## 1. Structure

 The repository has the following structure:

 ```
 ├── chapters/
 │   ├── chapter1/